Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

-We'll write $\delta$ for the angle function associated to $d$.
-The two curves $b$ and $d$ define two pants decompositions of $\SpherePk$ which we'll denote by $\mathcal{B}$, respectively $\mathcal{D}$.
-As explained in Section~\ref{sec:action-of-Dehn-twists}, the generators $c_2,c_3,c_4,c_1$ are compatible with the pants decomposition $\mathcal{D}$ and we can juggle between the $\mathcal{B}$- and $\mathcal{D}$-triangle chain representations of an orbit point to compute its image under $\tau_b$ and $\tau_d$.
-It's also useful to observe that there can be at most two points in $\RepDT{\alpha}$ on which $\beta$ and $\delta$ agree. \begin{fact} For every pair $(x,y)$ of real numbers, the intersection $\beta^{-1}(x)\cap \delta^{-1}(y)\subset \RepDT{\alpha}$ consists of at most two points. \end{fact} \begin{proof} Representations whose conjugacy class lie inside $\RepDT{\alpha}$ are irreducible, hence reductive.
-Their conjugacy classes are therefore determined by the traces of their evaluations on three simple closed curves of $\Sigma$ as we explained in Section~\ref{sec:fricke-relation}.
+\cm{Before diving into computations,} it's also useful to observe that there can be at most two points in $\RepDT{\alpha}$ on which $\beta$ and $\delta$ agree.

+\begin{fact} For every pair $(x,y)$ of real numbers, the intersection $\beta^{-1}(x)\cap \delta^{-1}(y)\subset \RepDT{\alpha}$ consists of at most two points. \end{fact} \begin{proof} \cm{All the representations whose conjugacy class lie inside $\RepDT{\alpha}$ can be lifted to representations into $\SL_2\R\subset \SL_2\C$.
+Those lifts are irreducible (Fact~\ref{fact:rep_alpha-smooth}), hence reductive (Definition~\ref{sec:character-varieties}).} Their conjugacy classes are therefore determined by the traces of their evaluations on three simple closed curves of $\Sigma$ as we explained in Section~\ref{sec:fricke-relation}.
 The values of $\beta$ and $\delta$ determines two of the traces.
 The possible values for the third trace are obtained by solving a second degree polynomial equation (the Fricke relation).
 So, there are at most two different values for the third trace which proves the claim. \end{proof}